top of page

 • Where in my life do I feel content right now?

-• If nothing comes to mind, when in my life have I felt content before?
-What made that possible?
-Describe the environment, the season, or the phase you were in.
+• If nothing comes to mind, when have I felt content before?
+What did that season look like?

-• What small shift would help me notice and welcome more contentment today?
-(Think: a pause, a smaller cup of coffee savored slowly, letting go of one expectation, or saying yes to something joyful.)
+• What small shift would help me welcome more contentment today?
+Think about a pause, a simpler dinner, a smaller expectation, or choosing joy in a tiny moment.

 Final Thought